AdobeDocs/experience-platform.en/help/segmentation/ui/audience-builder.md

 ![A list of audiences appears.
 You can select which audience you want to add from this dialog.](../images/ui/audience-builder/select-audience.png)

-Your selected audiences now appear within the right rail, when the **[!UICONTROL Join]** block is selected.
+Your selected audiences now appear within the right rail when the **[!UICONTROL Join]** block is selected.

 ![The audiences that were added as part of the Join are shown.](../images/ui/audience-builder/selected-audiences.png)